Name The Park

 All submissions were reviewed by the City’s Race and Equity Task Force and Health, Wellness, and Recreation Advisory Committee.
 The top name options were presented to City Council for consideration at the March 15, 2021 Council Meeting.
 The full memo presented to Council is available here.
 A public hearing was held on April 5, 2021 to hear feedback from the community on the proposed list of names.

-David C. Driskell Community Park City Council passed a motion at the May 3, 2021 Council Meeting to rename the park as David C. Driskell Community Park!
+David C. Driskell Community Park City Council passed a resolution at the June 7, 2021 Council Meeting to rename the park as David C. Driskell Community Park!
 This new name honors former Hyattsville resident Dr. David C. Driskell, a preeminent artist, historian, curator, and scholar of African American art.

 Dr. Driskell was a respected advocate for the visibility, inclusion, and preservation of African American art.
 He was a distinguished professor emeritus at the University of Maryland and his artworks are displayed in museums across the country.
 Dr. Driskell passed away in April 2020 from COVID-19.